 Identifying the Source of the Problem

 Drug abuse does not simply spring up from out of nowhere.
 There is always a reason why somebody gets started on using a dangerous substance.
 These reasons can vary.
 For many young children and teens, drug use could be due to peer pressure from those around them at school.
 For adults, it could be due to the difficulties of everyday life, from financial stress to strained familial relationships.
-Once the source of the addiction can be pinned down, a Malibu rehab center can help patients find other ways of solving their problems without having to turn to drugs for relief.
+Once the source of the addiction can be pinned down, good rehab centers can help patients find other ways of solving their problems without having to turn to drugs for relief.

 Finding New Sources of Interest in Rehab Center